 The Friction tuners come with a single-shaft design.
 Friction Tuner:

 So?
 How is it?
-Baritone Ukulele is a superb musical instrument to play.
+The baritone ukulele is a superb musical instrument to play.